redhat-performance/ibm_cloud_tower_deploy/README.md

 bx2d-32x128     amd64          balanced   32      128           64000             16000                    -      2x600
 ```

-List all the available images in the region
+List all the available images in the region `jp-tok`

     ibmcloud is images